Outer-Wilds-New-Horizons/new-horizons/README.md

   - waterSize - Size of the water sphere.
 - hasRain - Set to "true" if you want it to be raining.
 - hasGravity - Set to "true" if you want gravity.
-  - surfaceAcelleration - Strength of gravity.
+  - surfaceAcceleration - Strength of gravity.
 - hasMapMarker - Set to "true" if you want the planet name on the map.
 - hasFog - Set to "true" if you want fog.
   - fogTint - The color of the fog.
 Write as \[r, g, b, a] in byte form.
 (0-255)